Operationalizing Data Governance

 Use Settings->Includes to include EDG Schema – Governance Assets

 In the users tab for this collection, give read permission to all users or security roles for EDG.
-If you don’t do this step, users without permission will be unable to access many features of EDG.

 Navigate to the Settings tab of the Governance Model asset collection, include the Ontology containing your customizations.
+New to EDG 7.3, every user in EDG will automatically be granted viewer access to any collection included in the Governance Model.

 Using this ontology, to disable existing governance roles: